 They say there’s nothing sweeter than the love of an old dog, and we’re finding out just how true that is.
 With Buster turning 10 in May and Ty’s 13th birthday just around the corner, we’re doubly blessed.
-And, as hard as it is to watch their youth slipping away, it’s an honor to care for our boys as they age.
+But when Ty started having mobility issues, we knew a pet stroller would be our answer.

-Years ago we recognized that traveling with our senior dogs would require us to adjust for their changing needs.
-Planning shorter walks, choosing flatter hikes, and making sure they got a day or two of rest between outings are some of the small modifications we’ve made over the years to keep Ty and Buster comfortable and happy.
+Traveling with senior dogs means adjusting for their changing needs.
+Planning shorter walks, choosing flatter hikes, and allowing more time to rest between outings are some of the small modifications we’ve made over the years to keep Ty and Buster comfortable and happy.

-At some point, though, the small changes aren’t enough and you have to decide if you’re going to make some major modifications to your lifestyle or opt for an investment that will allow your dog to continue to enjoy your adventures.
+At some point, though, the small changes aren’t enough.
+You’re faced with a decision: make some major modifications to your active lifestyle, or invest in gear that will allow your dog to continue to enjoy your adventures.
 That moment arrived for us this spring when Ty wasn’t able to match his brother’s speed and endurance on walks.

-At the time, we were only a couple of months into the Ultimate Pet Friendly Road Trip, and we had some big adventures lined up that none of us wanted to miss!
-Even with his mobility challenges, it was clear that Ty still enjoyed being out and about – so it was up to us to find a way to make that happen.
+At the time, we’d just started the Ultimate Pet Friendly Road Trip, and we had some big adventures lined up that none of us wanted to miss!
+And even with his mobility challenges, it was clear that Ty still enjoyed being out and about.
+So it was up to us to find a way to make that happen.

 We’ve put a lot of miles on Ty’s stroller since it arrived in mid-April.
 From the Florida beach, to Acadia National Park in Maine, it’s made all the difference for us!
 We’re no longer trying to guess how far Ty will be comfortable walking before we take off on a trail or set out to explore a city.
 Ty simply walks until he’s tired, then we put him in the stroller and continue on.